Wolf In der Maur: Career

 After graduating from his studies, In der Maur served from 1942 to 1945 in the German military war service as a lieutenant.
 After World War II he worked as a journalist, theater director, and a freelance employee at the Klagenfurt station.
 After 1945 he served in the Landtag of Carinthia.
 In 1947 he was a correspondent for various German and Austrian newspapers, later also publishing several industrial magazines.
 From 1949 to 1958 he was a public relations manager of the Dr. Hans Neuner shoe and leather factory in Klagenfurt.

 He served as chief editor of the Wochenpresse from 1959 until 1961.
 In 1962 he began working for the newspaper Die Presse, where he became chief of the service, then managing director, and finally editor.
 In 1974, In der Maur moved to the ORF where he became the radio director under Otto Oberhammer.
-He worked as a television announcer for FS 1 from 1979 to 1984.
+He next became the television director for FS 1 from 1979 to 1984.
 In 1977 he co-founded the Austrian Journalist Club with Günther Nenning.

 In 1985 he was awarded the Decoration of Merit in Gold for the Republic of Austria.

 In 1987 he served as the Federal Chancellor of the Austrian parliament's Commission for the Promotion of the Press.

 Personal life

-In der Maur died on March 17, 2005, in Vienna.
+In der Maur died on 17 March 2005, in Vienna.